mbachmann/java-development-environment-installation/readme/windows.md

 <br/>

-### 5. Start cmder and verify the maven version
+### 5. Start Cmder and verify the maven version

-Open a _cmder terminal_ after installation and enter:
+Open a _Cmder terminal_ after installation and enter:

 ```
 mvn --version